Azure/azure-sdk-for-python/sdk/attestation/azure-security-attestation/README.md

 The Microsoft Azure Attestation service runs in two separate modes: "Isolated" and "AAD".
 When the service is running in "Isolated" mode, the customer needs to provide additional information beyond their authentication credentials to verify that they are authorized to modify the state of an attestation instance.

-Finally, each region in which the Microsoft Azure Attestation service is available supports a "shared" instance, which can be used to attest SGX enclaves which only need verification against the azure baseline (there are no policies applied to the shared instance).
+Finally, each region in which the Azure Attestation service is available supports a "shared" instance, which can be used to attest SGX enclaves which only need verification against the azure baseline (there are no policies applied to the shared instance).
 TPM attestation is not available in the shared instance.
 While the shared instance requires AAD authentication, it does not have any RBAC policies - any customer with a valid AAD bearer token can attest using the shared instance.